john-k-walton/Prologue-Oscillators/README.md

 M5 Multidimensional Modulation Schema for Plaits on Prologue

-"It's like a having a while Modular inside your keyboard!"
+"It's like a having a whole Modular inside your keyboard!"

 the following 24 Oscillators are available today for Prologue, Minilogue XD, and NTS-1 mki (except VCF, have to fix framesize in 1.2 codebase).
 - VA; Virtual Analog with classic waveforms.